Lower School

 At King, curiosity leads to exploration and exploration leads to mastery of foundational skills in all areas of the curriculum.
 We create an environment that elevates wonder, curiosity, and joy.
 Our youngest students’ curiosity is maximized because we honor their questions and consider their perspectives as we build strong educational foundations.
 As a result, they develop the confidence and accountability to discover and explore.

-When young children are encouraged to ask questions and make their own discoveries, they become good listeners and critical thinkers who gain the confidence to take on challenges and seize unlimited possibilities.
+Young children are encouraged to ask questions and make their own discoveries.
+They become good listeners and critical thinkers who gain the confidence to take on challenges and seize unlimited possibilities.
 King School’s program is an interactive, hands-on experience that nurtures a love of learning and working with others.

 King’s teachers create learning opportunities that incorporate students’ ideas and interests; our program encourages students to ask questions, gather data, learn research skills, make models, and share their learning with their peers.